jacobvarner/100-days-of-code/r1-log.md

 ### R1D5
 Completed the first 10 [freeCodeCamp](https://www.freecodecamp.org) algorithm challenges.
 A little easier to start, but it was nice to get more comfortable with arrays and strings.

+### R1D6
+Finished the final six basic algorithm challenges on [freeCodeCamp](https://www.freecodecamp.org).
+These algorithms certainly helped me to nail down the usefulness of various string and array functions.
+Some of the later algorithms really required me to get out paper to think through them spacially as well.

+Today was the first day where I found it hard to fit in the challenge and couldn't start my coding until after 11:00pm.
+I still managed to get a good hour and a half of work in finishing up the last challenges and now I'm ready to get back into a building mindset over the next few days to give my brain a break from the algorithm type of problem solving.